 In the US, most states have their own set of local landlord-tenant laws that anyone involved with a rental must adhere to.
-From the responsibilities of a tenant to the rules surrounding security deposits, these laws can be confusing to understand.
+From the obligations of a tenant to the rules surrounding security deposits, and rental fees, these laws can be confusing to understand.

 However, it is crucial that both the landlord and tenant familiarize themselves with Virginia landlord-tenant laws, as failing to do so could land you in legal hot water.

-Luckily, we have provided a guide to the landlord-tenant laws that are specific to Virginia.
-So, if you’re looking for an introduction to the Virginia Residential Landlord-Tenant Act, keep reading.
+Luckily, we have provided a guide to the rental housing laws that are specific to Virginia.
+So, if you’re looking for an introduction to the Virginia Residential Landlord-Tenant Act and how it applies to residential property, keep reading.

 Virginia Landlord-Tenant Law: Tenant Rights and Responsibilities

-Like most states, Virginia law outlines what the rights and responsibilities of a tenant are.
+Like most states, Virginia law outlines what the rights and responsibilities of a tenant.
 The Virginia renters’ rights are to live in a habitable living space, request repairs from the landlord, and receive information regarding any mandatory disclosures related to the home.

 The responsibilities of a Virginia tenant are as follows:

-- Pay rent on time as specified in the lease or rental agreement.
+• Pay rent on time as specified in the lease agreement.

-- Use the unit and its appliances, utilities, and fixtures for only their intended purpose.
+• Use the dwelling unit and its appliances, utilities, and fixtures for only their intended purpose.

-- Never deliberately or negligently damage the home.
+• Never deliberately or negligently damage the dwelling unit.

 Virginia Landlord-Tenant Law: Landlord Rights and Responsibilities